 Explore our core facilities and related labs

-The AC is creating a world-leading centre for accelerated materials discovery, thanks in part to a historic $200 million grant from the Canada First Research Excellence Fund.
+The AC is creating a world-leading centre for accelerated materials discovery.

 Summary: